 Experience Level: Expert

-The endocrine surgeons at Columbia have each performed thousands of neck operations in their careers.
+The endocrine surgeons at Columbia have each performed thousands of thyroid and parathyroid operations in their careers.

 Herbert Irving Pavilion, 8th Floor